microsoft/FluidFramework/experimental/dds/tree2/src/codec/README.md

 # Codec

 This library defines types and constructs for organizing code that works with persisted data.
-Its fundamental building block is a codec--a bit of code capable of transcoding between some encoded and in-memory format.
+Its fundamental building block is a codec--a bit of code capable of transcoding between a stable format used for persistence and a potentially less stable format only used in memory.
 Typically, for compatibility reasons, aspects of `SharedTree` should work with `ICodecFamily`s (which can do the above for multiple supported formats).

 ## JSON Validators